How to Protect Against Android Overlay Attacks

 The Android overlay is a feature used by an app to appear on top of another app.
 Overlays are commonly used to display floating views such as the chat bubbles in Facebook Messenger or to display a temporary message or alert.
 They are often used to provide a more convenient user experience by allowing users to access certain features or information without leaving the app they are currently using.
 However, the benefits of this feature come with a big risk as Android overlays can, unfortunately, be used for malicious purposes.

 Privilege escalation and theft of sensitive data are often the results of successful overlay attacks.
-Overlays can draw a full window on top of a legitimate app to impersonate the specified app and increase its chance of performing a successful phishing attack.
+Android overlays can draw a full window on top of a legitimate app, the overlay target, to impersonate the specified app and increase its chance of performing a successful phishing attack.
 Additionally, malicious overlays can cover partial, but critical, areas of the screen, such as the text in a message box which indicates what permissions are requested by the app.
 While covering the legitimate app permissions text, the malicious app requests higher privileges, making the user intentionally unaware of what is happening.

 The image below illustrates two different Android overlay malware attack scenarios.
 Image B shows a partial screen overlay attack as a malicious view is being drawn on top of a specific location to trick the user.
 Image C is a full overlay covering the full screen to ask for sensitive user information.
 This type of overlay is often well-timed (eg. creating the overlay when the user starts a specific banking application) to trick the user into believing a legitimate application is asking for sensitive information.